In this post:

 So what happens when we throw our bodies into a negative energy balance trying to get below 20-22% body fat for women or 12-15% for men?
 A whole lot of things.
-But here is a summary of the short story which is the summary of a long ass story!
+The following is a summary of the short story which is the summary of a long ass story!

-This following physiological reactions are from the stand point of a typical cutting diet- moderate to low fat, moderate to high carbs, and moderate to high protein.
-As you cut calories, you lower your fat to about 20% of your diet, keep protein constant around about 1-1.5g of protein per pound of body weight and manipulate your carbs and cardio to create caloric deficits.
+The following physiological reactions are from the stand point of a typical cutting diet- moderate to low fat, moderate to high carbs, and moderate to high protein.
+See more in this article: Cut Phase: How Much to Lose and How to Cut Calories.